Mpox in Africa: Vaccine efforts ramp up – DW – 09/27/2024

 It said it the doses would be made available for supply before the end of this year.

-Germany will donate 100,000 doses of mpox caccine to Congo and other African nations to help contain the outbreak.
+Germany will donate 100,000 doses of mpox vaccine to Congo and other African nations to help contain the outbreak.

 Berlin will also lend financial support to this effort, providing funding to the World Health Organization (WHO) as well as supporting partners in Africa through the Gavi Vaccine Alliance.